Pips Answer for Wednesday, October 8, 2025

 Since the highest pip count is 6, the only way to get 12 is two 6s, which pointed me toward the [6,6] piece or pieces with 6s adjacent to each other.
 I also looked for 'equals' regions, which are great for narrowing down possibilities because they force the same value across multiple cells.
 The

-Nyt Pips hard answer for 2025-10-08
+NYT Pips hard answer for 2025-10-08

-Answer for 2025-10-08
+Complete answer for 2025-10-08 (Hard)

 Hard puzzle was a real brain teaser.
 I immediately spotted the 'less than 1' constraint, which is basically a fancy way of saying that cell must be a 0.
 I used that as my anchor.